Corn Moonshine – Basis for Homemade Bourbon

-5. Prepare malt for adding.
-Smash dry into coarse-grained grits.
-If you use green malt, use meat grinder.
+5. Preparing malt, smash dry into coarse-grained grits.
+If you use green malt use grinder.

 6. Cool the mash to 149°F/65°C, add malt, stir it until homogenous mass.
 Close the lid, cover it in an old blanket and leave it in a warm place for 7 hours.
 In this interval of time the mash will get saccharified and become sweeter.

-7. Dilute yeasts following the instructions on the label.
+7. Prepare yeasts following the instructions on the label.

 8. Lower the temperature of the mash to 77-84.2°F/25-29°C and then add diluted yeasts and stir it up.

-9. Pour the must into a fermentation container, install a water seal on the bottleneck (optional, but it’s preferable for the brew not to get sour).
+9. Pour the must into a fermentation container, install airlock on the bottleneck (optional, but it’s preferable for the brew not to get sour).
 Leave the container in a dark place with room temperature.

-10. After 3-6 days the corn brew will become brighter, the water seal will stop emitting gas, and there will be a smell of alcohol and a bitter taste.
+10. After 3-6 days the corn brew will become brighter, the airlock will stop emitting gas, and there will be a smell of alcohol and a bitter taste.
 This means that it’s time to make the first distillation.

 Getting and Refining Corn Moonshine